0xsh1n/Pumpkin-Nuker/README.md

 - !cmd for list of commands
 - Modify the config.json file
 - Upload a .png file for the server icon or else the code will break

+<h4 align="center"> By using this Nuker, you agree that you hold responsibility and accountability of any consequences caused by your actions. </h4>